hharpreetk/django-learning-log/README.md

 - Create new topics and add entries under each topic.
 - Edit or delete topics and entries as needed.

+## Customize

+Here are some additional features you might consider implementing:

+ **Categories or Tags:**
+   Allow users to categorize their entries using tags or categories.
+This can help with organizing and searching for specific content.

+ **Search and Filtering:**
+   Implement a search functionality that lets users search for specific entries or topics.
+Also, provide filtering options to make it easier to find content.

+ **Rich Text Editor:**
+   Provide a rich text editor that allows users to format their entries with bold, italic, and other formatting options.

+**Integration with External Services:**
+    Integrate with external services like Google Drive, Dropbox, or GitHub to import or sync content.

 ## License